Rafael Nadal Forehand Analysis

 Overall, the Rafael Nadal forehand is a thing of greatness.
 His unconventional approach has worked wonders as he has in some ways reinvented the modern forehand.

-He is a true great of the sport, no doubt due to the success he has had using his heavy topspin forehand to break down his opponents one by one!
+Rafa, though, is a true great of the sport, no doubt due to his success using his heavy topspin forehand to break down his opponents one by one!

 Want To Hit Your Forehand Like Nadal?